 -Look below (scroll to the bottom of this post) for full Tournament Rules and Age Guidelines.
 Note that we follow US Lacrosse Age Guidelines.
-These are stricter than both CYLA (Colorado Youth Lacrosse Association) and AYL, so if you are in these leagues, your ages match up fine.
-If you are in another league and are not sure, please see the table at the bottom of this post.
+See the table at the bottom of this post.
 Email Andy Flax at firstname.lastname@example.org for clarification.
-No girls' divisions, sorry.

 -Tournament Skill Divisions and Details: